 Day 1, March 20, Wednesday.
 Arrival in Iceland

-You arrive in Iceland and transfer to our hotel in Reykjavik.
+You arrive in Reykjavik, Iceland (airport code KEF) and transfer to our hotel.
 We meet at the centrally located hotel at 6pm and go out for a group dinner in Reykjavik where we briefly go through the tour itinerary, safety and some practical things before we start our adventure in Iceland.
 This is a good time to ask Jim about any photography questions you might have.
 If you arrive early in town, you can photograph some of the attractions such as Harpa Concert Hall (fantastic architecture), Hallgrimskirkja (a stunning ultra modern Lutheran church), Sun Voyager (a remarkable work of art) or Perlan (an incredibly designed restaurant).
 Overnight Centerhotel Arnarhvoll, Reykjavik.

 Day 2, March 21, Thursday.
 Thingvellir National Park and Vik